Application to the Nursing Major

 c.
 A prerequisite, corequisite, or NRSG designated course may only be taken two times, regardless of the resulting grade.

 d.
-Withdrawal from a course (as noted with a W on the transcript) or retaking a course that is counted as a repeat course may occur in no more than two prerequisite, corequisite, or NRSG-designated courses.
+A student is limited to no more than two course withdrawals (as noted with a W on the transcript) or retakes (or combination thereof) in prerequisite, corequisite, or NRSG-designated courses.

 f.
 Corequisite courses that need to be repeated must be repeated within two semesters.

 5. For purposes of calculating the GPA for admission consideration into the nursing major, a prerequisite course that is transferred into CSB/SJU will only be counted for the exact number of credits from the transfer course, not to exceed the number of credits from the equivalent prerequisite course at CSB/SJU.
 For additional details, refer to the Transfer Credits web page.

 Applications to the major are reviewed annually in May.
 In order to be considered for acceptance into the nursing major, transcripts of prerequisite courses must be available to the Nursing Department by June 1.
 An incomplete grade in a prerequisite course after June 1 will result in ineligibility for acceptance into the nursing major.
 Students will be notified of acceptance decisions via campus email accounts in early June.
 Academic Advising will assist those students not accepted to the major with any necessary registration changes for fall semester.